 The 2017/2018 group of the programme saw a strong Kilnamanagh-Castleview presence.
 Catechist, Natalie, was a facilitator on the course, and parishioner, Kevin, signed up to be a participant on the course.
 The 6 months (October to March) was brought to an official close in April with a final treat day and graduation Mass.
 The retreat was given by our very own Fr Michael, along with Natalie in support role.
 It was a great experience for all involved and the next round of FLP applications will be coming out soon to begin in October 2018.
 We look forward to having Kevin become more actively involved in the life of the parish in the coming months.

 2017 saw our latest pilgrimage in the parish with young adults walking the Camino de Santiago.
 The group was made up of 10 from Kilnamanagh-Castleview and 30 from the Diocese of Elphin.
 The group began meeting in February to complete some practice walks and continued walking throughout the months in preparation.
 A great bond was formed among the participants, so when it came to take flight to Santiago, the excitement level of all was through the roof!

 The group were gone for 10 days and walked the 120km stretch from Sarria to Santiago.
 There was a day trip to Finisterre, also known as the end of the world, where the trail ends as it meets the Atlantic ocean.
 Although the word ‘blister’ entered our vocabulary more than we would have liked it to, a superb trip was has by all.
 The Kilnamagh-Castleview group have continued to meet for walks, time of prayer/sharing and social gatherings together.
 The group is always looking for new members!

-For more information on any of the above, please get in contact with Parish Catechist, Natalie here.
+For more information on any of the above, please get in contact with the Parish here.